InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 WITH THANKS TO
 --------------
-Gordon Downie - for his brilliant code contribution to add an opencart admin backend.
+Gordon Downie - for his brilliant code contribution to add the opencart admin backend.